This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 1. decrease in blood pressure

-A study conducted in 2013 found that hibiscus infusion is used in a dozen countries as a natural treatment for high blood pressure, with no evidence of harmful side effects-apart from excessive consumption.
+A study conducted in 2013 found that hibiscus tea is used in a dozen countries as a natural treatment for high blood pressure, with no evidence of harmful side effects-apart from excessive consumption.
 Other studies have come to the same conclusion, and have confirmed the idea that hibiscus may decrease blood pressure in subjects at risk of hypertension, or with mild hypertension.

 An important fact is that these results are confirmed in people with diabetes.
-Indeed, one study found that after only 4 weeks, diabetic participants had lower blood pressure by consuming hibiscus infusion daily.
+Indeed, one study found that after only 4 weeks, diabetic participants had lower blood pressure by consuming hibiscus tea daily.
 The recommended daily dose was 3 glasses.

 2. maintaining a good level of cholesterol and triglycerides